 - According to Le Donjon de Naheulbeuk, it takes 48 dwarfs to dig in two days a 28-meter tunnel in granite.
 Of those, about only six to eight dwarfs actually dig, the rest are medical staff, beer brewers, guards to prevent the others from getting at the beer.

 - Shows up with the character Boris from Trinton Chronicles who's main mode of transport is super-fast digging.
 It helps his power also restores the ground to pristine shape including repairing pipes, reconstructing cement floors, and undoing damage his huge claws create every time he burrows.

-- The Tasmanian Devil even does this on occasion, drilling through not just earth, but trees and even rocks.
-But unlike a duck, the Tasmanian devil is actually a burrowing creature.
+- The Tasmanian Devil does this on occasion, drilling through not just earth but also trees and even rocks.

-- SWAT Kats had a digging machine that got underground in seconds.
+- SWAT Kats: The Radical Squadron had a digging machine that gets underground in seconds.

 Otto: How do we get out?